 From Hwy.
 1, the Meadows in the Sky Parkway, a 26-kilometre (16-mi.) hard surface road that is open only in summer leads to the summit of Mount Revelstoke and provides an excellent panoramic view.
 Along its length are 16 switchbacks and several viewpoints.
 Picnic areas are available at Monashee, the 8-kilometre (5-mi.) viewpoint on this road, and at Balsam Lake, 1 kilometre (.6 mi.) from the summit.
 Other picnic areas and nature trails are along the Trans-Canada Highway.

 Recreation includes subalpine hiking, mountain climbing and catch-and-release fishing.
+Children can play while enhancing their bicycling skills at the Beaver Lodge Kids Bike Park in the Nels Nelsen area.
 August is the best time to view wildflowers.
+A ski-jumping exhibit honors the historic ski jumps located in the park.
 More than 60 kilometres (37 mi.) of hiking trails lead to such sites as Miller and Jade lakes.
 Voluntary registration for backcountry travelers is available.
 Fishing is by permit, available at the park kiosk at the base of the Meadows in the Sky Parkway or the park administrative office in Revelstoke.

-ADMISSIONADMISSION to the park is free in 2017 to celebrate Canada’s 150th anniversary of Confederation.
-Otherwise admission is $7.43; $6.48 (ages 65+); $3.71 (ages 6-16); $18.67 (all occupants of a private vehicle with up to seven people).
+ADMISSIONADMISSION to the park $7.43; $6.48 (ages 65+); $3.71 (ages 6-16); $18.67 (all occupants of a private vehicle with up to seven people).
 An annual pass, valid at most Canadian national parks, marine areas and historic sites, is available.
 Buses and trailers are not permitted on the Meadows in the Sky Parkway.
 Class A motor homes are not recommended as parking is extremely limited at the summit of the mountain.

 PETSPETS are permitted in the park provided they are on leashes at all times.